skim353/STATS-220/README.md

 - This is my second year in UOA
 - I major in Communication and Technology
 - I love hello kitty
+- I will try my best to improve on my coding skills
+- I play piano

 [Here's my link](https://skim353.github.io/STATS-220/)